9001/copyparty/README.md

 ## navpane

+switching between breadcrumbs or navpane

-by default there's a breadcrumbs path; you can replace this with a navpane (tree-browser sidebar thing) by clicking the `🌲` or pressing the `B` hotkey
+click the `🌲` or pressing the `B` hotkey to toggle between breadcrumbs path (default), or a navpane (tree-browser sidebar thing)

 click `[-]` and `[+]` (or hotkeys `A`/`D`) to adjust the size, and the `[a]` toggles if the tree should widen dynamically as you go deeper or stay fixed-size

 ## thumbnails

+press `g` to toggle image/video thumbnails instead of the file listing

 ![copyparty-thumbs-fs8](https://user-images.githubusercontent.com/241032/129636211-abd20fa2-a953-4366-9423-1c88ebb96ba9.png)